 The Implementation Plan portion of this document lists milestones, timelines, and metrics to assess effectiveness for each of the new or expanded Control Actions.
 The effectiveness of SRRTTF’s implementation of Control Actions will be assessed, in part, via annual preparation of an Implementation Review report which will compare actions conducted over the prior year to the timelines and effectiveness metrics spelled out in the Implementation Plan.
 The implementation review will provide flexibility to adapt strategies, phase out actions that are not working, and phase in new Control Actions as appropriate.
-In addition to annual review of the implementation of individual Control Actions, the Comprehensive Plan includes a five year reviewed to assess overall PCB loading and system response in terms of observed PCB concentrations in the river.
+In addition to annual review of the implementation of individual Control Actions, the Comprehensive Plan includes a five year review to assess overall PCB loading and system response in terms of observed PCB concentrations in the river.

-The Comprehensive Plan concludes with a section on Future Studies, which describes additional Control Action worthy of future consideration, as well as potential studies to be conducted to fill known data gaps about continuing PCB sources, delivery mechanisms, and environmental response.
+The Comprehensive Plan concludes with a section on Future Studies, which describes additional Control Actions worthy of future consideration, as well as potential studies to be conducted to fill known data gaps about continuing PCB sources, delivery mechanisms, and environmental response.

+This Comprehensive Plan does not constitute an agreement by any agency or member of the SRRTTFF to fund or participate in implementation of the Control Actions or Future Studies.
+The Memorandum of Agreement under which the SRRTTF has a set term through the termination date of the Washington NPDES permits in 2016.
+Implementation of this Plan will be addressed in any amendment to the Memorandum of Agreement that provides for an extension of the Task Force.

 1 Introduction

-The Spokane River Regional Toxics Task Force (SRRTTF) was formed with the objective to work collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards.
-This objective is being accomplished for PCBs through the development of a Comprehensive Plan (SRRTTF, 2012b).
-This document presents that Comprehensive Plan, and this introductory section provides background information on the SRRTTF and the content of the Plan.
+The goal of the Spokane River Regional Toxics Task Force (SRRTTF, referred to herein as “Task Force”) is to develop a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs (SRRTTF, 2012b).
+This document presents that Comprehensive Plan, and this introductory section provides background information on the Task Force and the content of the Plan.

-1.1 Creation and Membership of the SRRTTF
+1.1 Creation and Membership of the Task Force

 Washington NPDES wastewater discharge permits issued in 2011 by the Washington State Department of Ecology (Ecology) for facilities discharging into the Spokane River included the requirement for the creation of a Regional Toxics Task Force.
-These permits stated that the Task Force membership should include the NPDES permittees in the Spokane River Basin, conservation and environmental interests, the Spokane Tribe of Indians, Spokane Regional Health District, Ecology, and other appropriate interests.
+The permits state that the goal of the Task Force is to “develop a Comprehensive Plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.
+Should the Task Force fail to make measurable progress towards this goal, then Ecology is “obligated to proceed with a TMDL in the Spokane River for PCBs or determine an alternative to ensure that water quality standards are met.”
+Ecology conducts the measurable progress evaluation at the end of the permit cycle.
+Actions taken in this Comprehensive Plan would be once aspect of Ecology’s evaluation for measurable progress.
+These permits also stated that the Task Force membership should include the NPDES permittees in the Spokane River Basin, conservation and environmental interests, the Spokane Tribe of Indians, Spokane Regional Health District, Ecology, and other appropriate interests.
 NPDES permittees who discharge to the Spokane River in Idaho subsequently agreed to participate in the Task Force, and their participation is now similarly required in their NPDES permits.